clebert/aws-simple/README.md

 };
 ```

-_Note: All files contained in the folder specified under the `dirname` property
+**Note:** All files contained in the folder specified under the `dirname`
-are loaded into the S3 bucket associated with the stack using the
+property are loaded into the S3 bucket associated with the stack using the
 `aws-simple upload [options]` command.

-Nested folders are ignored!
-Thus a
+**Important:** Nested folders are ignored!
+Thus a separate route must be created
-separate route must be created for each nested folder._
+for each nested folder.

 </details>